Is it delicious or disgusting? Check what is skyr, why the sharks are buried and what to cook in a geyser.

 Fish is a main type of food in Iceland.
 You can try fresh fish in every restaurant.
-I was more into other type of food during our stay, but Alex tried several different types of fish and all of them were delicious – Local arctic charr in skogafoss (2700 kronas), monkfish in Reykjavik and local fish in geothermal restaurant in Hveragerði.
+I was more into another type of food during our stay, but Alex tried several different types of fish and all of them were delicious – Local arctic charr in Skogafoss (2700 krona), monkfish in Reykjavik and local fish in the geothermal restaurant in Hveragerði.

 Plokkfiskur – traditional Icelandic fish stew